 A famous dish of Canadas is Poutine it is French fries with cheese curds and gravy.
 The first night that I was in Canada the bartender at the local bar near my hotel recommended it but I said no because it honestly didn’t sound appealing.
 We have French fries in the U.S. However after my first day out exploring in Canada other people made references for me to try Poutine and I caved in.
 Before heading back to my hotel I stopped back in at the bar near my hotel and had some Poutine.
 It was good I’m not going to lie I just had to add a little bit of ketchup.

-I woke up early around 8 am and had a driver waiting for me downstairs to take me to the bus station.
-At the bus station I met my tour guide and group that I was going to travel with on our way to Niagara Falls.
-Before the falls we made two stops.
-The first was at winery where we were able to sample three different kinds of wine.
+One morning I had a driver waiting for me downstairs at my hotel to take me to the bus station.
+At the bus station I met my tour guide and group that I was going to travel with to Niagara Falls.
+Before we got to Niagara Falls, we made two stops.
+The first was at the Teaching Winery where we were able to sample three different kinds of wine.
 It was actually a winery of the local college where they teach students how to make wine.

 The second stop we made before the falls was lunch at the Sheraton hotel.
 It was directly across from the falls and while eating lunch I had the perfect view.
 It was absolutely amazing.
 Included in my trip to Niagara Falls was, Journey To The Falls.
 Where I got to walk through underground tunnels and get a closer view of Niagara Falls right as the water flows down.
 The view, the mist, and the sound of it all was just breath taking.
 For more on Niagara Falls see this post.